Fake Accounts, Fake Content and Staying One Step Ahead

 Fake follower counts

-This can create unrealistic comparisons that damage self esteem.
+This can create unrealistic comparisons.

 Fake Screenshots and Conversations

-Screenshots are one of the easiest things to fake.
+Screenshots are surprisingly easy to fake.

-Anyone can edit:
+People can edit:

 Direct messages